 According to Monument Australia, the cemetery was established in the 1970s, thanks to a dog named Strike:

-Any visitor can expect to find that the dog cemetery puts an otherwise nice but relatively unremarkable Wheatbelt town, some 230 kilometres east of Perth, on the proverbial map.
+The dog cemetery puts the otherwise nice but sorta unremarkable Wheatbelt town of Corrigin, some 230 kilometres east of Perth, on the proverbial map.
 It’s a memorable, quirky and surprisingly profound place.

 The personal connection: Spadafora, Italy

 It wasn’t history, beauty or quirkiness that drew me to the burial place of Spadafora, but rather its inhabitants.
-This fishing village in Sicily’s northeast is pleasant enough, with its humble castle, decent if oddly tractor-filled beach, and especially delicious arancini.
+This fishing village in Sicily’s northeast is pleasant enough, with its humble castle, decent if oddly tractor-filled beach, and particularly delicious arancini.
 But for me the main appeal of Spadafora, and the reason I’ve gone twice now, is that it’s in my blood.
-My mother was born here and it remains the town where the vast majority of my maternal relatives live.
-(Or lived.)
+My mother was born here and it remains the town where the vast majority of my maternal relatives live to this day.

 Over the days, card games and chocolate croissants that followed, I was not disappointed; despite the language barrier it was clear he was a real character, every bit as cheeky and ‘switched on’ at 100+ as I’d long been told.

 The last time I saw Nonno Nino was just three days later.
 He farewelled us from just outside his doorway with a funny little wave, fingers scrunching into his palm.
-Trudging towards the bus stop from which we’d depart, I waved back, my other hand clutching the handwritten letter he’d scrawled to my mum in Sicilian.
-I knew that it was unlikely I’d get to see him again.
+Trudging towards the bus stop ready for our trip to the airport and back to London, I waved back, my other hand clutching the handwritten letter he’d scrawled to his granddaughter, my mum, in Sicilian.
+I knew that even with those magical Mediterranean centenarian genes*** on our side it was unlikely I’d get to see him again.

 I wandered around several levels of the semi-outdoor mausoleum, with its stacked rows of crypts like a morbid sort of filing cabinet.
 Photos of the deceased, some slightly faded, accompanied many crypt inscriptions.
-Within minutes I found my other bisnonno, who’d sadly died a year or so before my first trip to Sicily.
-Several other familiar names jumped out; my mum gave the rundown of ‘who’s who’ and how they were related.
+Within minutes I found my other bisnonno, my maternal great grandfather, who’d sadly died a year or so before my first trip to Sicily.
+Several other familiar names jumped out;**** my mum gave the rundown of ‘who’s who’ and how they were all related.

 There was just one problem.
 Where was Nonno Nino?